edurbrito/bombardier-II/docs/README.md

 ### Visual Elements animate in distinct ways

 ##### Problem in Context
-In our game there are two parallel class hierarchies, one for our Elements and other for the Visual Elements, which, as mentioned above, represent Views for each of the Elements.
-We wanted each Visual Element to animate differently, which led us to believe each SubClass should implement an abstract 'animation()' method from the Superclass Visual Element, according to the desired movement.
+In our game there are two parallel class hierarchies, one for our Elements and other for the VisualElements, which, as mentioned above, represent Views for each of the Elements.
+We wanted each VisualElement to animate differently, so we created an abstract `animation()` method in the superclass VisualElement, implemented in every subclass, according to the desired movement.

 ##### The Pattern
 By developing our classes hierarchy and methods in a structured way, we ended up intuitively applying a *variant* of the **Strategy** Pattern.
-This allowed us to vary the way the components of each Visual Element animate themselves, without affecting the behavior and attributes they have in common.
+This allowed us to vary the way the components of each VisualElement animate themselves, without affecting the behavior and attributes they have in common.

 ##### Implementation

 ![](../images/strategyPattern.svg)

-* Context = [Scene](../src/main/java/com/lpoo/g72/gui/Scene.java) which has a [VisualHelicopter](../src/main/java/com/lpoo/g72/gui/VisualElements/VisualHelicopter.java) and a list of [Visual Monsters](../src/main/java/com/lpoo/g72/gui/VisualElements/visualMonsters) and [Scene](../src/main/java/com/lpoo/g72/gui/VisualElements/VisualHelicopter.java) which has a list of [Visual Missiles](../src/main/java/com/lpoo/g72/gui/VisualElements/visualMissiles) behave as a Context because they maintain a reference to one of the concrete strategies.
-However, in the first case, it is not the Scene that invokes the Strategy method.
-The [Element Controllers](../src/main/java/com/lpoo/g72/controller/ElementController.java) are the ones that, in their `move()` function call `animation()` method of the Visual Elements they control.
-In the second case, the [VisualHelicopter](../src/main/java/com/lpoo/g72/gui/VisualElements/VisualHelicopter.java) is the one that calls the `animation()`method for the [Visual Missiles](../src/main/java/com/lpoo/g72/gui/VisualElements/VisualMissiles) in its `animation()` function.

-* Strategy = [Strategy](../src/main/java/com/lpoo/g72/gui/VisualElements/VisualElement.java), an abstract class which declares the following abstract method:
+* Strategy = [VisualElement](../src/main/java/com/lpoo/g72/gui/VisualElements/VisualElement.java), an abstract class which declares the following abstract method:
    * execute() = `public abstract void animation()`.

-* Concrete Strategies = all contained in [Visual Elements](../src/main/java/com/lpoo/g72/gui/VisualElements) package, this classes implement the abstract method `animation()`.
+* Concrete Strategies = all contained in the [Visual Elements](../src/main/java/com/lpoo/g72/gui/visualElement/) package, these classes implement the abstract method `animation()`.

+* Context = The [Element Controllers](../src/main/java/com/lpoo/g72/controller/ElementController.java) are the ones that, in their `move()` function, call the `animation()` method of the Visual Elements they control, mantaining a reference to the concrete animation strategy they represent.

 ##### Consequences

+* Isolated the implementation details of the `animation()` strategy from the code/controller that calls it.
+* Open/Closed Principle.
+New strategies were introduced, especially as new [VisualMonsters](../src/main/java/com/lpoo/g72/gui/visualElement/visualMonsters) with different moving techniques and forms, without having to change the context.

 ## KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS